This is a guest blog post from Mike Kamo, CEO of Hello Bar.

 Along the funnel, there are multiple opportunities to interact with your consumers and draw them deeper into the nurturing process.
-Many business owners miss out on these opportunities, or only take advantage of a limited few.
+Many business owners miss out on these opportunities or only take advantage of a limited few.

 Of course, taking advantage of every opportunity is difficult – there is no blanket “how-to” guide for sales funnels.
-Every company has a unique sales funnel and interacts with their customers in their own way.
+Every company has a unique sales funnel and interacts with its customers in their own way.

 However, there are some guiding principles all business owners should keep in mind to be sure you’re not missing marketing opportunities in your sales funnel.